Rorschach from Watchmen returns in new DC series

 "Like the HBO Watchmen show and very much like the original ‘86 Watchmen, this is a very political work," King said in that announcement.
 "It’s an angry work.
 We’re so angry all the time now.
 We have to do something with that anger.
 It’s called Rorschach not because of the character Rorschach, but because what you see in these characters tells you more about yourself than about them."

 Scheduled to launch October 13 as an adults only 17+ title through DC's Black Label, Rorschach will be colored by Dave Stewart, and lettered by Clayton Cowles.
-DC's publisher/chief creative officer Jim Lee is drawing a variant to the first issue.
+Jae Lee, who drew DC's Before Watchmen: Ozymandias title, is drawing a variant to the first issue.